-This article originally available on the podcast; click here to listen to the podcast
+This article is initially available on the podcast; click here to listen to the podcast

 I think there are a couple of different ways you can look at something.
 One is, “How effective is it in terms of revenue cycle management at billing and collecting?”
-There’s another way to look at that, which we tend to focus more on this time, which is the data and reporting and analysis capabilities.
+There’s another way to look at that, which we tend to focus more on this time: Data and reporting and analysis capabilities.

-From a billing standpoint, we’ve had quite a bit of experience with many different systems, including Athenahealth, because when we were running a billing company, we had some clients that had Athenahealth, so we had the opportunity to bill out of it.
+From a billing standpoint, we’ve had quite a bit of experience with many different systems, including Athena Health.
+When we were running a billing company, we had some clients that had Athena Health, so we had the opportunity to bill out of it.
 We’ve also had the chance to pull data out of it for many different clients for different things, everything from billing to analytics clients.
-We have a range of experience there.
+However, we have a range of experience there.

-I would say, from a billing standpoint, Athena was very good early on in the 2000s.
-I don’t think many companies out there had a payer policies database that they had built up that was large and accurate and effective to improve your ability to get clean claims out the door.
+I would say, from a billing standpoint, Athena was excellent early on in the 2000’s.
+I don’t think many companies out there had a payer policies database that they had built up that was large and accurate and practical to improve your ability to get clean claims out the door.